-Juan Arbelaez is a 29 year old, Columbian-born, young cuisine chef.
+Juan Arbelaez is a 29 year old, Colombian-born, young cuisine chef and restaurant owner.
 Since graduating from Le Cordon Bleu Paris in 2009, with Cuisine and PastryDiplomas, Juan Arbelaez has spent time in the kitchens of numerous prestigious establishments.
 He also took part in the Top Chef television programme on M6 in 2012.
 Today, he is in charge of several establishments (Plantxa, Levain, Yaya…) and also executive chef at the Marignan hotel’s Nubé restaurant on the Champs Elysées.
 When he came to give a demonstration at the new Institute, we ask him a few questions about his career path and what influences his cuisine...

 Chef Juan Arbelaez

 Of Columbian nationality, Juan Arbelaez studied at Louis Pasteur, a French high school in Bogota, until 2001.
 In 2006, he passed his baccalaureate at Gimnasio Moderno school and went on to study Administration and Management at the Universidad de los Andes.

 In 2007, Juan decided to follow his childhood dream and passion for Cuisine and enrolled at Le Cordon Bleu Paris.
 He graduated in 2009 with a Grand Diplôme having completed the Cuisine Diploma and then the Pastry Diploma with flying colors.

 He went on to carry out an internship with the famous Pierre Gagnaire in Paris and in 2009 he began working as chef de partie in the Parisian restaurant Je Thé...me.